tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 ## Delve commands
 So what are some of the commands that can be used in a debugging session?

-This isn't meant to be an exhaustive list, but a short getting-started guide, or a cheatsheet.
+This isn't meant to be an exhaustive list, but a cheatsheet or a quick reference

 - `print` will evaluate an expression
 - `whatis` will print the datatype of an expression